 And so it’s a lot of money and it’s a lot of the national wealth and it’s a big enough chunk.
 So that when you put these plans up, when you’re involved in writing them, you can expect them to be scrutinized and challenged.

 Politically, because somebody wants the money to be spent over there when you’re saying it should be spent over here.
 But also, it’s just a lot of money and it’s a lot of people involved in it.

-So when you’re doing the work in this area or if you’re do end up doing work in this area, you’ve always got to do it with in mind that it is going to get challenged politically or managerially or professionally.
+So when you’re doing the work in this area or if you’re do end up doing work in this area, you’ve always got to do it with the mind that it is going to get challenged politically or managerially or professionally.

 Okay, it’s just part of the turf because it’s large amounts of national wealth can be committed to it.
 Even if you’re working within a sub-sector like transport or utilities, it’s still a large amount.

 So you can expect the scrutiny and challenge on your strategies, on your key issue definition and on your scenario development.
 Basically on everything you’re doing.

 Because other people have different views of the reality and because it’s all projections, they might believe their views are just as valid than yours.
 So that just happens.